desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 TODO Should checks be done continually?
 (Why is that the parent's task?)
 Or on demand, e.g., on a no-op NOTIFY?
 Even when no update was requested, it may be worthwhile to occasionally check whether the current DS contents would be accepted today (see {{validity}}), and communicate any failures without changing the published DS record set.

+TODO Maybe RECOMMEND periodical rechecks and allow requesting recheck in case of operational difficulties (large parent).
+Allow the parent to communicate interval?
+See draft-berra-dnsop-announce-scanner.

 ### TTLs and Caching

 To further reduce the impact of any misconfigured DS record set — be it from automated or from manual provisioning — the option to quickly roll back the delegation's DNSSEC parameters is of great importance.
 This is achieved by setting a comparatively low TTL on the DS record set in the parent domain, at the cost of reduced resiliency against nameserver unreachability due to the earlier expiration of cached records.
 The availability risk can be mitigated by limiting such TTLs to a brief time period after a change to the DS configuration, during which rollbacks are most likely to occur.